 What Foods or Vitamins Help Promote Faster Healing and Hair Growth?

-A nutrient-dense diet plays a crucial role in supporting recovery and stimulating new hair growth after a transplant.
-Patients are encouraged to focus on foods rich in protein, zinc, iron, biotin, omega-3 fatty acids, and vitamin D. These nutrients promote tissue repair, strengthen hair follicles, and improve scalp circulation, all of which are essential for optimal graft survival and healthy regrowth.
+A nutrient-dense diet plays a role in supporting recovery and stimulating new hair growth after a transplant.
+Patients are encouraged to focus on foods rich in protein, zinc, iron, biotin, omega-3 fatty acids, and vitamin D. These nutrients promote tissue repair, strengthen hair follicles, and improve scalp circulation, all of which support graft survival and healthy regrowth.

-Recommended foods include salmon, eggs, spinach, sweet potatoes, walnuts, lentils, pumpkin seeds, and citrus fruits—each packed with growth-supporting micronutrients.
+Recommended foods include salmon, eggs, spinach, sweet potatoes, walnuts, lentils, pumpkin seeds, and citrus fruits, each providing growth-supporting micronutrients.

-Zinc and biotin deficiencies are common in individuals with telogen effluvium and androgenetic alopecia, and supplementation support post-transplant regrowth, according to a 2017 review in Dermatology and Therapy.
+Zinc and biotin deficiencies are common in individuals with telogen effluvium and androgenetic alopecia, and supplementation supports post-transplant regrowth, according to a 2017 review in Dermatology and Therapy.

 Daniel, 33, who followed a Mediterranean-style diet after his procedure, noted: “My clinic gave me a list of vitamins to take, and I switched to a Mediterranean-style diet.
-I started seeing tiny hairs around month three—felt like the food helped things along.”
+I started seeing tiny hairs around month three, which felt like the food helped things along.”

 What Are the Do’s and Dont’s After a Micro FUE Hair Transplant Surgery?

 Aftercare plays a vital role in the success of a Micro FUE hair transplant.
 Following the right post-operative steps ensures better graft survival, fewer complications, and faster healing.
-Here’s a quick guide to the essential Dos and Don’ts After a Hair Transplant every patient should follow:
+The table below sets out the essential dos and don’ts every patient should follow:

 | Do’s | Don’ts |